MicrosoftDocs/win32/desktop-src/uxguide/cmd-ribbons.md

 -   **Insert.** Contains commands to insert content and objects into a document.
 If used, it is always the second tab.
 -   **Page layout.** Contains commands that affect the page layout, including themes, page setup, page backgrounds, indenting, spacing, and positioning.
 (Note that the indenting and spacing groups can be on the Home tab instead, if there is enough room there.)
 If used, it is always the third tab.
 -   **Review.** Contains commands to add comments, track changes, and compare versions.
--   **View.** Contains commands that affect the document view, including view mode, show/hide options, zooming, window management, and macros—the commands traditionally found in the Windows menu category.
+-   **View.** Contains commands that affect the document view, including view mode, show/hide options, zooming, window management, and macros the commands traditionally found in the Windows menu category.
 If used, it is the last regular tab unless the Developer tab is showing.
 -   **Developer.** Contains commands used only by developers.
 If used, it is hidden by default and the last regular tab when displayed.

 Most programs don't need the Review and Developer tabs.